asger-finding/anotherkrunkerclient/README.md

 <!-- necessary evil to have a cool header -->

 The be-all and end-all Krunker client.
 All good features from other clients crammed into one neat, fast package.
+Built with boilerplate in mind so you can base your client off of akc.

-## Things to do
+## Work-in-progress

-- Everything in the feature tracking [issue](https://github.com/asger-finding/anotherkrunkerclient/issues/1#issue-1167443624).
+A full release (v1.xx) will be considered when everything in this feature tracking [issue](https://github.com/asger-finding/anotherkrunkerclient/issues/1#issue-1167443624) has been addressed.

 ## Supported operating systems